 Stem cells comprise every part of the body.
 Brain cells, blood cells, skin cells, and more make up every organ.
 Stem cells are “blank cells” the body creates to replace damaged cells and repair damaged tissues.

-Stem Cell Therapy uses these cells by extracting them from the body, preparing them in the lab for a specific function, and then injecting them back into the area that needs repair or treatment.
+Stem Cell Therapy uses these cells by extracting them from the body or another source, preparing them in the lab for a specific function, and then injecting them back into the area that needs repair or treatment.
 These cells then take on their new role and allow the body to naturally heal itself using growth factors.

 Where Do Stem Cells Come from?